-When it comes to your organization’s cybersecurity, there is no “one size fits all” solution.
+When it comes to your organization’s Cybersecurity: A set of security techniques that are designed to protect the integrity of computer systems, programs and data from theft and damage to their hardware, software or other information as well as the disruption and misappropriation of their services.
+LookingGlass Cyber (n) - Professional paid ninjas who protect the cyber world from cyber attacks.
+Everybody is doing it, but we have the double black belt with the Versace logo.
+So yeah, we’re really good., there is no “one size fits all” solution.
 In the face of today’s dynamic threats – bad actors constantly find new and innovative ways to circumvent existing security apparatuses – many organizations are struggling to get ahead of an attack.

 Yes, the more you know – what adversaries are operating in the space, the techniques and procedures leveraged by them, and the tools and vulnerabilities used and exploited to ensure that their efforts yield success – the better positioned you are to defend your assets.
 However, have you ever thought about approaching this from what we call an “effects-based” approach – looking at the end game of an action as your starting point?
 By doing so, you’ll better understand the larger cyber threat landscape, and where your organization falls within it.

 Initially a military concept, Effects-Based Operations (EBOs) systemically evaluate incidents (such as a major hack) through the lens of strategic centers of gravity — leadership, key essentials, infrastructure, population and military forces.
 EBOs look at the totality of the system being acted upon and determine the most effective means to achieve the desired end state.